 Stage 2: Review

 If you’re unhappy with the response provided by the relevant business area, you can ask for your complaint to be reviewed and investigated.

 We will aim to send a full response within 15 working days.

 Stage 3: Independent review

-If you’re still not happy you can ask us to refer your complaint to an Independent Complaints Assessor (ICA).
-Find out more information about what the ICAs cover and how to complain to them.
+If you’re not happy with our review, you can ask us to refer your complaint to an Independent Complaints Assessor (ICA).
+Please be aware that the ICA can only review decisions in certain circumstances.